PureSchmaltz

 " … exclusively reserved for my inner masochist."

 I could, without permission, be amazingly lenient with myself.
 I could judge myself Successful regardless of my results, even when I barely manage to Successfully make a big mess of something.
 There's always the old reliable 'E' for Effort available, and even when I don't contribute all that much effort, I'm almost always present.
-I could count making an appearance the underlying purpose, and award myself a psychic blue ribbon again.
+I could count on my making an appearance the underlying purpose and award myself a psychic blue ribbon again.
 Or am I trying to live a behavioral science experiment, dispensing sticks and carrots, trying to train myself for something?

-Zombardo Prison Experiment, with me dispensing unreasonable punishments upon myself.
+Sometimes my life seems like a continual Zimbardo Prison Experiment, with me dispensing unreasonable punishments upon myself.
 I've proven myself more than capable of harshly judging, sometimes even approaching hanging judge class, probably for only the very best of misguided reasons.
 I've lost faith in sticks and carrots.
-I no longer get my kicks from making harsh judgements.
+I no longer get my kicks from making harsh judgments.
 I yesterday attended a funeral service and was impressed at just how saintly had lived our dearly departed.
 I knew him, though, and understood that his epitaph was most generous.
-Not a single person attending that service wished any worse judgement on that fellow.
+Not one person attending that service wished any worse judgment on that fellow.
 He was not even present to defend himself.
-His progeny, even his ex-spouse, proved themselves to be most generous Judges.
+His progeny, even his ex-spouse, proved to be the most generous Judges.
 Nothing would have been gained from telling any different stories.

 It occurs to me this morning, after sleeping on that funeral experience, that since I am my most frequent Judge, I might more often find reason to be even more generous than I've been.
 If I retained my wits along with my wit, I might be capable of perceiving the Success within pretty much everything in which I engage.
 Only my inner masochist ever really appreciates the punishments I dispense on myself.
-My Judgement mostly serves as acknowledgement, a notice that I noticed, and need not carry a guilty or innocent charge.
+My Judgement mainly serves as acknowledgment, a notice that I noticed and need not carry a guilty or innocent charge.
 It could just be.
 I might be better off if I tenaciously presumed my own innocence and my own Success.
 Failure might be exclusively reserved for my inner masochist.

 ©2023 by David A. Schmaltz - all rights reserved